sebsto/amplify-android-getting-started/07_cleanup.md

 ## Key Concepts

 Shared Backend - it is common to have multiple front end applications sharing a common backend in one single AWS account.
-For example, you might have a tvOS, Android, Android, and web frontends, all sharing the same API, database, storage, and user authentication.
+For example, you might have a tvOS, iOS, Android, and web frontends, all sharing the same API, database, storage, and user authentication.

 # Implementation